 Often people group STO’s or Security Token Offerings in the same box as cryptocurrency.
 Although this may technically be true, they are very different.
-Security tokens are a type of digital asset that can be considered a form of cryptocurrency since they are typically based on blockchain technology and can be traded on decentralized exchanges.
+Security tokens, often built on blockchain technology, can be exchanged on decentralized platforms.
 However, unlike other types of cryptocurrencies such as Bitcoin or Ethereum, security tokens represent ownership in a real-world asset, such as stock in a company or real estate.
 They are subject to securities regulations, which of course vary depending on the jurisdiction your operating in.
 In this article I will use “real estate tokens” and “real estate STO’s” interchangeably.

 Why Real Estate Security Token Offerings (STOs) are not the Same as Cryptocurrency

 My argument for Why real estate security token offerings (STOs) are not the same as cryptocurrency is this:

 - Real estate tokens represent ownership in a tangible asset: Unlike “other cryptocurrencies” such as Bitcoin or Ethereum, real estate tokens represent ownership in a physical asset, in this case, real estate.
 This is a major difference between real estate STOs and traditional cryptocurrencies.